ssgrim/daylight/docs/cache.md

 This is a lightweight guard for development; for production use a stronger auth mechanism.

+JWT admin tokens

+You can also secure the admin endpoint with JWTs by setting `CACHE_ADMIN_JWT_SECRET`.
+Requests to `/__cache` must include a Bearer token signed with this secret.
+This allows you to use short-lived tokens issued by your auth system.

 Metrics

 Each cache object exposes a `metrics()` method (hits/misses/sets/invalidations).
 The aggregated `getCacheMetrics()` helper is available from `backend/src/lib/external.ts` for integration with monitoring.